Measures being taken at Retama Manor Nursing Center

-LAREDO, TX (KGNS) - Now to a story we've been following for you involving a nursing home employee who reportedly tested positive for the coronavirus.
+Now to a story we've been following for you involving a nursing home employee who reportedly tested positive for the coronavirus.

 When news first broke, a family with a loved one at the Retama Manor Nursing Center West contacted KGNS telling us about an apparent lack of information from the staff.